lesaint/lesaint.github.io/_drafts/using_an_enum_instead_of_a_string_to_resolve_a_view_in_spring_mvc.md

   - existing XML configuration should be usable as is with one very important retriction :
     + the `<annotation-driven/>` tag of the MVC XML namespace should be remove as the `@EnableWebMVC` annotation is its exact programmatic equivalent.
       Not doing so will most likely make Spring fail to load your context, but the error you would get will moke likely not obviously point to the `<annotation-driven/>` tag.

+# Conclusion

+This solution is working like a charm and I like it very much.
+Spring easy extensibility was a real pleasure to discover.

+I wonder it this solution could be made generic and bundle into Spring MVC...